uweschmitt/emzed/website/index.rst

 * The invention of workspace providing software as Matlab and R really leveraged the productivity of mathematicians and other scientists.
-We try to introduce this concept for analyizing LCMS data.
+We try to introduce this concept for analyzing LCMS data.

-  *eMZed* is heavilly based on Spyder [spyderlib]_ for providing the workspace and [guiqwt]_ and [guidata]_ for plotting.
+  *eMZed* is heavily based on Spyder [spyderlib]_ for providing the workspace and [guiqwt]_ and [guidata]_ for plotting.

 * Instead of reinventing the wheel we cherry picked algorithms from